 The low $69 annual fee for the Southwest Rapid Rewards Plus card is more than offset by the savings the card delivers.
 Nevertheless, Southwest offers higher-tier cards with more generous bonus offers and a faster track to A-list status.

-I’m strongly considering signing up for the Southwest Rapid Rewards® Performance Business Credit Card, which offers an 80,000-point sign-up bonus (after spending $5,000 on purchases in the first three months) and 9,000 anniversary points each year.
-Both the Performance Business card and the Southwest Rapid Rewards® Priority Credit Card extend four upgraded boardings each year, $75 annually in Southwest travel credit and a 20 percent rebate on inflight purchases, like drinks and WiFi.
+I’m strongly considering signing up for the Southwest® Rapid Rewards® Performance Business Credit Card, which offers an 80,000-point sign-up bonus (after spending $5,000 on purchases in the first three months) and 9,000 anniversary points each year.
+Both the Performance Business card and the Southwest Rapid Rewards® Priority Credit Card extend four upgraded boardings each year.

 The bottom line

 If you prefer Southwest Airlines over the competition, the Southwest Rapid Rewards Plus card is the perfect tool to begin earning perks with the airline.
-The annual fee is low, and the value of the benefits is high (especially when you factor in the much sought-after Companion Pass).
+The annual fee is low, and the value offered by the benefits is high (especially when you factor in the much sought-after Companion Pass).

 Consider the value of the Plus card if you want to save money on your future travels.
 Soon, you could be booking flights for two while paying nothing but modest airline taxes and fees.